imzbf/md-editor-v3/README.md

 <details>
  <summary>[StaticTextDefaultValue]</summary>

-Expand language, you need to replace all the content here：
+Expand language, you need to replace all the content here:

 ```ts
 export interface ToolbarTips {